rharriso/style-bench/Readme.md

 # Size of Test pages

-The number of styles, nodes, and selectors used in this experiment were determined by sampling pages on existing aviator sites.
+The number of styles, nodes, and selectors used in this experiment were determined by sampling pages on existing sites.

 ## getting node and style counts from pages